Tesco seeks fresh start with suppliers who survive cull

 Tesco will expect suppliers to part finance its multi-million pound price cuts by trimming their own margins.
 In return, Lewis is offering more straightforward contracts.

-The aim is to reassert Tesco's dominance of a sector in which Asda (WMT.N), Sainsbury's (SBRY.L) and Morrisons (MRW.L) remain its largest rivals.
+The aim is to reassert Tesco's dominance of a sector in which Asda, Sainsbury's and Morrisons remain its largest rivals.
 Despite its problems, Tesco still has a market share of over 28 percent, compared with 16.5 percent for closest challengers Sainsbury's and Asda.

 "Tesco is still the market leader in the UK and scale is very important in this industry, leading to purchasing synergies and therefore a pricing advantage," said Chris Watt, fund manager of Tesco investor Jupiter Growth and Income Fund.